casper-network/docs/source/docs/casper/design/network-protocol.md

 Gossiping is distributing items across the network by sending it to a subset of known peers that do not have the item already, and having them repeat this process until a certain degree of saturation is observed.

-Any item has an associated ID type which denotes what is used to unique identify it when gossiping.
+Any item has an associated ID type which denotes what is used to uniquely identify it when gossiping.
 If an item is small enough, the ID may just be the item itself.

 Gossiper messages have the following structure: